aroraayush14/REST-API-CRUD-Operations/README.md

 # REST-API-CRUD-Operations

-Just a simple project to perform CRUD operation.
+Just a simple django app to perform CRUD operation.